aryamoitra/3xwords/README.md

 If **the Delete button** is clicked, the program deletes a file locally from the `_posts` directory based on the valid file name in the Select Post field and sequentially completes the last three steps listed above.
 The changes made in the `_posts` directory should appear on the user’s website.

 ## Acknowledgements
 This application was developed as the final project for the CS50x course.
-I would like to thank Prof. David J. Malan and his team for providing an invaluable introduction to computer science, which made this project possible.
+I would like to thank Prof. David J. Malan and his team for providing an excellent introduction to computer science, which made this project possible.